By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - Fosfomycin: Treats Gram-negative UTIs

-- Bacitracin: Topical only (very nephrotoxic if absorbed systemically)
+- Bacitracin: Topical application only (very nephrotoxic if absorbed systemically)

 Inhibitors of Protein Synthesis